Training Group FAQ

 - By using muscles in different ways from the beginning, your legs keep their bounce as they conserve resources.
 When a muscle group, such as your calf, is used continuously step by step, it fatigues relatively soon.
 The weak areas get overused and force you to slow down later or scream at you in pain afterward.
 By shifting back and forth between walking and running muscles, you distribute the workload among a variety of muscles, increasing your overall performance capacity.
 For veteran marathoners, this is often the difference between achieving a time goal or not.

 - Walk breaks will significantly speed up recovery because there is less damage to repair.
 The early walk breaks will erase fatigue, and the later walk breaks will reduce or eliminate overuse muscle breakdown.

 Do I need to take the walk breaks on the short runs during the week?

 - Walk breaks on midweek runs will ensure that you recover from the long ones at the fastest pace.

 Is there a cost for the training program and how do I sign-up?

 - Yes, there is a cost.
-The cost varies with the length of the program, whether it is a 5K, 10K, 15K, Half Marathon, Marathon, or Year-Round training program.
-You can check the price by starting the online registration process under the tab TRAIN WITH US!
+We offer two pricing structures; New Member and Alumni.
+The cost varies based on the length of the program, either six months or year.
+You can check the price by starting the online registration process under the tab JOIN US!